 Some people thought we were crazy to buy an old house, and perhaps you don’t want to buy a century-plus old home in need of love and restoration.
 From restoring old windows to removing nasty vinyl siding, there’s a lot we have to do and it’ll certainly cost us.

 So why did we choose to buy used … or in our case, vintage, antique, old?

 Well, if you price out the cost of building a home versus the cost of buying existing construction, you’ll find that existing homes are usually considerably less expensive per square foot than new.
 Many new homes actually lose value over their first few years.
 Finding a nice home in an established area can save you a great deal of money.

-This is true for all children’s clothing, and I buy almost all of my children’s clothing from Value Village, but it’s especially true for baby clothes.
+This is true for all children’s clothing, and I buy almost all of my children’s clothing from Value Village or local consignment stores, but it’s especially true for baby clothes.

 Infants grow so fast that their clothes are barely worn before they’re outgrown.
 In fact, ask any mother – sometimes babies outgrow clothing before they even get a chance to wear them.